gregorbj/OregonDOT-VisionEval/documents/drafts/Driverless_Vehicle_Mods.md

 }
 </pre>

-The call to the *balanceFwyArtDvmt* function (lines will be changed to population the list of speed and delay data by metropolitan area (*SpeedAndDelay_ls*) to incorporate the results of the function call.
+The call to the *balanceFwyArtDvmt* function (lines will be changed to populate the list of speed and delay data by metropolitan area (*SpeedAndDelay_ls*) to incorporate the results of the function call.
 This list is used by other portions of the main function code.
 Code like the following would be added at line 1758:

 <pre style="font-size: 11px">
 SpeedAndDelay_ls <- lapply(BalanceResults_ls, function(x) x$SpeedAndDelay_ls)